-ASC 820-10 establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows:
+ASC subtopic 820-10 ("ASC 820-10"), Fair Value Measurements and Disclosures: Overall, establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows:

-- $\it Level~1$ Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets - Level 2 Include other inputs that are directly or indirectly observable in the marketplace - Level 3 Unobservable inputs which are supported by little or no market activity
+Level 1 - Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets

-ASC 820-10 describes three main approaches to measuring the fair value of assets and liabilities: (1) market approach; (2) income approach and (3) cost approach.
-The market approach uses prices and other relevant information generated from market transactions involving identical or comparable assets or liabilities.
+Level 2 - Include other inputs that are directly or indirectly observable in the marketplace information generated from market transactions involving identical or comparable assets or liabilities.
 The income approach uses valuation techniques to convert future amounts to a single present value amount.
 The measurement is based on the value indicated by current market expectations about those future amounts.
 The cost approach is based on the amount that would currently be required to replace an asset.